All Episodes

 All right, Alberto Gonzalez there, the Attorney General of the United States.

-On the Rush Limbaugh program, Roger Hedgecock sitting in for Russia be back right after this.
+On the Rush Limbaugh program, Roger Hedgecock sitting in for Russia.

-How are you gonna handle the anger?
+How are you going to handle the anger?

 The backlash, the editorial condemnation.

-Or George Bush policy of deterring terrorism in conjunction with our partner, the uh United Kingdom, worked again to keep the terrorists from killing any more Americans.
+Or George Bush policy of deterring terrorism in conjunction with our partner, the United Kingdom, worked again to keep the terrorists from killing any more Americans.

 Which approach do you actually think the mainstream media will take?

-Any accolades, any uh break in to say uh thank you for uh saving us from being blown up over the Atlantic uh by these um by these uh folks.
+I did take a little look at the news as to whether or not there's been any thank yous yet, any accolades, any break-in to say thank you for saving us from being blown up over the Atlantic by these folks.

-Okay, okay, I'm I'm optimistic.
+Okay, I'm optimistic.

 Maybe by the end of the show.

-Here's John in Gainesville, Florida, in the meantime.
+Here's John in Gainesville, Florida.

-John, welcome to the Rush Program.
+In the meantime, John, welcome to the Rush program.

 Hey, Roger, greetings from the home of the world champion, Florida Gators.